gnanasai5111/Software-concepts/Nodejs/notes.md

 -
 **Parameters Injected by Node.js**

-1. exports –  shortcut to module.exports for exporting data
+1. exports –  shortcut to module.exports for exporting data.
-2. require – to import other modules
+2. require – to import other modules.
-3. module –  holds metadata and is used to export values
+3. module –  holds metadata and is used to export values.
-4. __filename – the absolute path to the current file 5.__dirname – the absolute path to the current directory
+4. __filename – the absolute path to the current file.
+5. __dirname – the absolute path to the current directory.